-The Pros and Cons of Asana
+The Pros and Cons of using Asana Software

-They provide invaluable support to project leaders, teams, individuals, and even large organizations.
+They support project leaders, teams, individuals, and even large organizations.
 With the right PM tool, you don’t have to spend loads of time attending status meetings, checking emails, and sending messages to coordinate and organize your team.
 One of the popular project management tools that businesses can use is Asana.

 Each task can further be divided into sub-tasks.
-You can add descriptions to each task, attach files, invite other project participants, and much more.
+You can add descriptions to each task, attach files, invite other project participants, and more.
 With this tool, teams don’t have to worry about forgotten work, expired deadlines, or going through endless emails.

-Pros of Asana
+Pros or Advantages of Asana

 1. Great User Experience